XJ-LI/XJ-LI.github.io/index.md

 I was teaching assistant for MATH221 Linear Algebra in Fall 2020 and Spring 2021.

+I was grader for MATH315 Numerical Analysis in Fall 2019, MATH347 Non-Linear Optimization in Spring 2020 and Spring 2021.

 # Presentations

 Poster: X Li, D Verma, L Ruthotto.
 “A Neural Network Approach For High-Dim Stochastic Optimal Control” in SIAM MDS22.
 [Link](https://drive.google.com/file/d/11cHGhHRTOtEFKEhpiS8bxJ4N9vjoXKjI/view?usp=sharing)

+# Other Activities

+## Emory SIAM Chapter
+I was part of the Emory SIAM Chapter student organization, serving as vice president from Fall 2022 to Summer 2023.

+I am currently part of the Emory SIAM Chapter student organization, serving as treasurer.

 ## Header 2